Homological stability of topological moduli spaces: Moduli spaces of manifolds

 \subsubsection{Automorphisms of topological and piecewise linear manifolds}

 In \cite{Kupers}, Kupers explains how one can adapt the methods of Galatius and Randal-Williams \cite{GRWI} to prove high-connectivity of the relevant semi-simplicial spaces of locally flat embeddings to prove homological stability for classifying spaces of homeomorphisms of topological manifolds and PL-automorphisms of piecewise linear manifolds.
-Our framework applies also to these examples using the ideas of this section, which results in an extension of Kupers' stability results to coefficients systems of finite degree.
+By extending the ideas of this section, our framework applies also to these examples, resulting in an extension of Kupers' stability results to coefficient systems of finite degree.